sig-cm/sig-cm.github.io/_news/JCDL-2020-CFP.md

 We're happy to announce a half-day workshop at the 2020 [Joint Conference on Digital Libraries](https://2020.jcdl.org/).

-The workshop will take place online **August 5th** - When registration opens information can be found [here](https://2020.jcdl.org/Registration.html).

-Note: We are still waiting on details of exactly how the workshop will be run remotely.
+The workshop will take place online on **Wednesday, August 5th, 2020**.
+Registration is now open; information can be found [here](https://2020.jcdl.org/Registration.html).
+Note: We are still waiting on details of exactly how the workshop will be run remotely, including at what time.
 If you have any questions please be in touch with `nmweber@uw.edu `.
 We plan to treat this as an opportunity to Workshop papers that are in progress - please consider submitting any working ideas, position papers, or compeleted research that you would like feedback on.

 ### Call For Papers